gravetii/wordagam/README.md

 ## Download & Play

-Download the JAR [here](https://github.com/gravetii/wordagam/releases/download/v1.2/wordagam-1.2.jar) to play the game.
+Download the JAR [here](https://github.com/gravetii/wordagam/releases/download/v1.3/wordagam-1.3.jar) to play the game.

 ## Prerequisites

 Wordagam requires Java 8 to be installed to run the JAR.

+## Building the project

+This is a maven project.
+In the root folder of the project, run `mvn clean compile assembly:single` which outputs the JAR file in the `target/` folder.

 ## Game play video